-The Mountain View-Los Altos High School Foundation invests in programs that empower all students to thrive and succeed in Mountain View and Los Altos High Schools.
+The Mountain View-Los Altos High School Foundation invests in a learning environment that empowers all students to thrive and succeed.
 Donations are tax deductible, as we are a nonprofit public benefit 501(c)3 corporation — Tax ID number 94-2848-246.

 Co-Executive Directors ›

 2016-17 Annual Report ›

 2017 Back-to-school Video ›

 – Tutorial Centers

 – College & Career Centers

 $26,263 donated + $20,000 Google matching = $46,263 for Chromebooks